 three collections (all available data).

-of Twitter’s free developer API which enables limited collection of
+use of Twitter’s free developer API which enables limited collection of

 historical tweets for Twitter accounts.
 Points in time at which the list